-Proximity can be a factor in whether a personal injury lawyer will take your case—particularly low value claims.
-If you live out-of-state, your medical providers are out-of-state, or the defendant is out-of-state, these factors can increase the cost of pursuing a lawsuit.
+Proximity can be a factor in whether a lawyer will take your case, particularly low-value claims.
+If you live out of state, your medical providers are out of state, or the defendant is out of state, these factors can increase the cost of pursuing a lawsuit.
 Proximity issues include:

 - Client Lives Out-of-State.
-If the client is out-of-state, often the client’s personal injury attorney gets stuck paying to fly them in and out for depositions, mediation and trial.
-The personal injury lawyer also often gets stuck with hotel bills.
-Furthermore, if the client saw doctors out-of-state, then the personal injury lawyer has to fly there to take doctors depositions and may have to fly there to take witness deposition as well.
-This can drastically increase the cost of bringing the claim and the time it takes to handle it–which may discourage a personal injury attorney from getting involved.
+If the client is out of state, often the client’s attorney gets stuck paying to fly them in and out for depositions, mediation, and trial.
+The lawyer also often gets stuck with hotel bills.
+Furthermore, if the client saw doctors out-of-state, then the lawyer has to fly there to take doctors’ depositions and may have to fly there to take witness depositions as well.
+This can drastically increase the cost of bringing the claim and the time it takes to handle it–which may discourage an attorney from getting involved.

 - Defendant Lives Out-of-State.
-When the defendant lives out-of-state, there are two considerations.
-1) Your personal injury lawyer may have to fly there for his deposition and/or witness depositions.
+When the defendant lives out of state, there are two considerations.
+1) Your lawyer may have to fly there for his deposition and/or witness depositions.
 2) If the case value exceeds $75,000.00 and the defendant lives out-of-state, then the defendant can have the case removed to Federal Court on a technicality called “Diversity Jurisdiction.”
 The Federal Rules of Procedure are very different than the State rules in many states.
 So this will require more time and attention for an attorney who does not often practice in Federal Court.
 Additionally, this can substantially increase the cost of bringing the claim.
-For a better understand of this, read “Is it time to repeal 28 U.S.C.
-Sec.
-1332 – The Federal Diversity Rule?”
-Some personal injury lawyers won’t take your case when it is likely to take them out of their local court element.
+Some lawyers won’t take your case when it is likely to take them out of their local court element.

-Personal injury lawyers usually try to take on cases likely to make money.
+lawyers usually try to take on cases likely to make money.
 Most cases settle before trial because trials are risky.
-In many cases, at some point there will be a settlement offer that the lawyer believes is an offer that makes sense to accept.
-If you are a client that “doesn’t care about money and just want your day in court,” or if it is “just about the principle of the matter” to you, then there is a greater likelihood that a personal injury lawyer won’t take your case.
-All a jury can do for you in a personal injury case is award you money or not award you money.
-Your ‘principle’ doesn’t pay the lawyer’s overhead.
+In many cases, at some point, there will be a settlement offer that the lawyer believes is an offer that makes sense to accept.
+If you are a client who “doesn’t care about money and just wants your day in court,” or if it is “just about the principle of the matter” to you, then there is a greater likelihood that a lawyer won’t take your case.
+All a jury can do for you in a case is award you money or not award money.
+Your ‘principles’ don’t pay the lawyer’s overhead.

-On a similar note, clients who make the personal injury lawyer’s job unnecessarily difficult may be less likely to get the lawyer to litigate their case.
-Trial lawyers spend a lot of time at out-of-the-office depositions, mediations, arbitrations, trials and meetings.
-Clients who show up unannounced and expect their lawyer to drop everything make a busy personal injury lawyer’s life unnecessarily difficult.
-Clients who expect a lawyer to take calls at all hours of the weekend and week nights make a lawyer’s life unnecessarily difficult.
+On a similar note, clients who make the lawyer’s job unnecessarily difficult may be less likely to get the lawyer to litigate their case.
+Trial lawyers spend a lot of time at out-of-the-office depositions, mediations, arbitrations, trials, and meetings.
+Clients who show up unannounced and expect their lawyer to drop everything make a busy lawyer’s life unnecessarily difficult.
+Clients who expect a lawyer to take calls at all hours of the weekend and weeknights make a lawyer’s life unnecessarily difficult.
 There are very few problems an attorney can solve for you at 3 a.m.
-If you are this type of client, your personal injury lawyer may choose return the case rather than file a lawsuit and have to put up with it for another 1-2 years.
+If you are this type of client, your lawyer may decide to return the case rather than file a lawsuit and have to put up with it for another 1-2 years.